GeeWee/geewee.github.io/_posts/2021-09-02-hosted-services-difference.md

 info: Microsoft.Hosting.Lifetime[0]
       Content root path: /home/geewee/programming/Blogproject/BlogProject/HostedServiceAsp
 ```
 This is because there's fundamentally two paths a `BackgroundService` can take in regards to exceptions.
-If it throws one before yielding control (by e.g. awaiting something), the exception bubbles up, but as soon as there's an `await` call before the exception, the service will just die silently.
+If your `ExecuteAsync` throws before yielding control (by e.g. `await`ing something), the exception bubbles up, but as soon as there's an `await` call before the exception, **the service will just die silently.**

-It seems like Microsoft has realized that this is weird behaviour, because in .NET 6 we'll at least [get some log output if the service dies](https://github.com/dotnet/runtime/issues/43637
+Microsoft has realized that this is weird behaviour and in .NET 6 we'll at least [get some log output if the service dies](https://github.com/dotnet/runtime/issues/43637
 ).

-In the meantime, I have written a tiny library `BetterHostedServices` that allow you to inherit from a `CriticalBackgroundService`, which will crash the application if an uncaught error happens in your `BackgroundService` - no matter if you've yielded first.
+In the meantime, I have written a tiny library [BetterHostedServices](https://github.com/GeeWee/BetterHostedServices) that allow you to inherit from a `CriticalBackgroundService`, which will crash the application if an uncaught exception happens in your `BackgroundService` - no matter what.

 {% capture accordion_2_content %}
 <p>